-A. Except as modified by B., below, a regular, limited-term or probationary employee hired on or after July 2, 1976, who is promoted to a position in a class with a higher salary range shall receive the recruiting salary for the higher class or such higher amount as would be the closest to a two (2) step increase on the range over the salary received prior to the promotion not to exceed the top step of the new range, except that when a new probationary employee is being promoted from a class with a recruitment step higher than Step 1, the employee's new salary shall be determined by the Chief Human Resources Officer.
-A new merit increase eligibility date shall be established which shall be the first day of the pay period following completion of the first twenty-six (26) weeks of service in the new class.

-B. Any employee who is promoted to a class from which the employee was previously reduced without a salary decrease shall be placed at a salary step no higher than the step which the employee would have achieved if the employee had remained in the class to which he or she is promoted and had demonstrated at least standard performance.
-The employee's merit increase eligibility date shall be reestablished in order to credit the employee with any time formerly served in the higher class.
+- A. Except as modified by B., below, a regular, limited-term or probationary employee hired on or after July 2, 1976, who is promoted to a position in a class with a higher salary range shall receive the recruiting salary for the higher class or such higher amount as would be a full two (2) step increase on the range over the salary received prior to the promotion not to exceed the top step of the new range, except that when a new probationary employee is being promoted from a class with a recruitment step higher than Step 1, the employee's new salary shall be determined by the Chief Human Resources Officer.
+A new merit increase eligibility date shall be established which shall be the first day of the pay period following completion of the first twenty-six (26) weeks of service in the new class. - B. Any employee who is promoted to a class from which the employee was previously reduced without a salary decrease shall be placed at a salary step no higher than the step which the employee would have achieved if the employee had remained in the class to which he or she is promoted and had demonstrated at least standard performance.
+The employee's merit increase eligibility date shall be reestablished in order to credit the employee with any time formerly served in the higher class. - C. Upon recommendation of the department head, the County Executive Officer may, based on consideration of such factors as external market data, internal salary relationships, position responsibilities and sound management principles, approve a rate of pay on promotion not to exceed the top of the pay range to which the employee is being promoted.